-As a matter of fact, even in April it was not possible to judge whether there might not be a moment in the Russian evolution in which the peasantry would leave the social revo-utionary and Menshevist Soviets in the lurch and turn against the Provisional Government, before it could attain to the dictator-
+As a matter of fact, even in April it was not possible to whether there might not be a moment in the Russian dution in which the peasantry would leave the social revo-mary and Menshevist Soviets in the lurch and turn against Provisional Government, before it could attain to the dictator-

-Lenin would not have been Lenin, that is, he would n have been the practical leader of millions in class war, if had really taken over Trotzky's equipment, for Trotzky's theorem. would have inevitably led to the breakdown of the proletaria and of the peasantry as well.
-In its pure form, the line taken h Trotzky is simply the ignoring of the peasantry, the ignoring that transition stage during which the peasantry still places i confidence in the ruling bourgeoisie at first, is disappointed an turns against the bourgeoisie, but still does not join the proletariat; this transitional stage which ends by the proletariat taking over the leadership of the peasantry in the form of peasant risings, realising the dictatorship, and endeavouring to bring about an alliance between workers and peasants in various an changing forms.
+Lenin would not have been Lenin, that is, he would not have been the practical leader of millions in class war, if he had really taken over Trotzky's equipment, for Trotzky's theory would have inevitably led to the breakdown of the proletariat and of the peasantry as well.
+In its pure form, the line taken by Trotzky is simply the ignoring of the peasantry, the ignoring of that transition stage during which the peasantry still places its confidence in the ruling bourgeoisie at first, is disappointed and turns against the bourgeoisie, but still does not join the proletariat; this transitional stage which ends by the proletariat taking over the leadership of the peasantry in the form of peasant's risings, realising the dictatorship, and endeavouring to bring about an alliance between workers and peasants in various and changing forms.